MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-overview.md

 Microsoft 365 for frontline workers refers to the Microsoft 365 F3 and F1 licenses or Office 365 F3 license, but you can also use an Enterprise license (E3, E5) to implement any of the frontline scenarios.
 Learn more about [licensing options for frontline workers](flw-licensing-options.md) and which license types you should use for different types of users in your organization.

 Some features are available for F3 licenses, but not F1, such as Power Apps and Power Automate.
-For a detailed comparison of what's included in Microsoft 365 enterprise plans, see the [Modern work plan comparison](https://go.microsoft.com/fwlink/p/?linkid=2139145) table.
+For a detailed comparison of what's included in Microsoft 365  plans for enterprises, see the [Modern work plan comparison](https://go.microsoft.com/fwlink/p/?linkid=2139145) table.

 ## Enhance communications and collaboration